CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 * Reduce the number of threads that need to be launched.
 This is because not all threads are actually working.
 For example, if the input size is 1024, we only need 512 threads at most instead of 1024 for the first depth (the number of nodes in the addition tree is only half of the size).

-Before those optimaztions, the performance of efficient scan and stream compaction is very low, even lower than the CPU implemention with complexity O(n^2).
+Before those optimaztions, the performance of efficient scan and stream compaction is very low, even lower than the serialized CPU implemention with complexity O(N).
 With the above steps, the performance of parallelized implementations exceeds pure CPU approach at input array size of approximately 2^14 to 2^16.

 ### Thrust Libs
 Scan and stream compaction is also implemented using thrust library.
 However, the speed of thrust scan is very slow.
 The reason behind that, in my opinion, is that these libraries, especially thrust, try to be as generic as possible and optimization often requires specialization: for example a specialization of an algorithm can use shared memory for fundamental types (like int or float) but the generic version can't.
 Thrust focuses on providing a generic template that can be easily used by all users and sacrifices speed for generalizability.